Scott Hicks

 About

-With Jane Haladay, he is the co-editor of Narratives of Educating for Sustainability in Unsustainable Environments (Michigan State University Press, 2017).
-His research on African American and environmental literatures, teaching, and service-learning appears in American Literary History; Arizona Quarterly; Callaloo; Environmental Humanities; Alan G. Braddock and Laura Turner Igoe's A Greene Country Towne: Philadelphia, Ecology, and the Material Imagination; Honors in Practice; IJEP: International Journal of ePortfolio; ISLE: Interdisciplinary Studies in Literature & Environment; Journal of American Studies; Journal on Excellence in College Teaching; Deborah Plant's New Critical Essays on Zora Neale Hurston; North Carolina Literary Review; Resilience: A Journal of the Environmental Humanities; Laurie Grobman and Roberta Rosenberg's Service Learning and Literary Studies in English; Studies in Oral History; Sustainability & Climate Change; Amy Schrager Lang and Cecelia Tichi's What Democracy Looks Like: A New Critical Realism for a Post-Seattle World; and Christina Robertson and Jennifer Westerman's Working on Earth: Class and Environmental Justice.
+With Jane Haladay, he is co-editor of Narratives of Educating for Sustainability in Unsustainable Environments (Michigan State University Press, 2017).
+His research on African American and environmental literatures, teaching, and service-learning appears in American Literary History; Arizona Quarterly; Callaloo; Environmental Humanities; Alan G. Braddock and Laura Turner Igoe's A Greene Country Towne: Philadelphia, Ecology, and the Material Imagination; Honors in Practice; IJEP: International Journal of ePortfolio; International Journal for Students as Partners; ISLE: Interdisciplinary Studies in Literature & Environment; Journal of American Studies; Journal on Excellence in College Teaching; Deborah Plant's New Critical Essays on Zora Neale Hurston; North Carolina Literary Review; Resilience: A Journal of the Environmental Humanities; Laurie Grobman and Roberta Rosenberg's Service Learning and Literary Studies in English; Studies in Oral History; Sustainability & Climate Change; Amy Schrager Lang and Cecelia Tichi's What Democracy Looks Like: A New Critical Realism for a Post-Seattle World; and Christina Robertson and Jennifer Westerman's Working on Earth: Class and Environmental Justice.